zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 ## Step 3: Conduct a query

-Now, you can prepare a query to revtrieve information from the index you just built.
+Now, you can prepare a query to retrieve information from the index you just built.
 Please note that you should not combine sparse ANN with [two-phase]({{site.url}}{{site.baseurl}}/search-plugins/search-pipelines/neural-sparse-query-two-phase-processor/) pipeline.

 ### Natural language query